toddheitmann/toddheitmann.com/content/blog/shared/immigration-walk.md

 The [Evangelical Immigration Table](http://evangelicalimmigrationtable.com) challenges us to read the Bible and see God's heart for foreigners.
 The [I was a stranger challenge](http://evangelicalimmigrationtable.com/iwasastranger/) is a simple step we each can take to begin this walk of our own.
 I *highly* encourage you to [participate](http://evangelicalimmigrationtable.com/iwasastranger/)!

 Thoughts, comments, or concerns?
 Ideas for ways to be more involved?
-Reach out on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com) to chat more!
+Reach out on twitter [@toddheitmann](https://twitter.com/toddheitmann) to chat more!